Omcodes23/App-Usage-and-Performance-Advisor/README.md

 # App Usage and Performance Advisor

 This Streamlit application provides users with insights into their app usage and performance, offering detailed metrics and analysis.
-The app allows users to view performance data for single or multiple users, generate visualizations, estimate goal achievement using fuzzy logic, and interact with a virtual project manager for advice.
+The app allows users to view performance data for single or multiple users, generate visualizations, estimate goal achievement using fuzzy logic, interact with a virtual project manager for advice, and export performance data to a PDF report.

 ## Features

-- **Single User or Multiple Users Analysis**: Allows users to analyze performance metrics for one or more users.
+- **Single User or Multiple Users Analysis**: Analyze performance metrics for one or more users.
-- **Goal Completion Accuracy**: Visualizes goal completion accuracy with various chart types such as bar charts, line charts, area charts, pie charts, scatter charts, and radar charts.
+- **Goal Completion Accuracy Visualization**: Visualize goal completion accuracy using various chart types such as bar charts, line charts, area charts, pie charts, scatter charts, and radar charts.
-- **Goal Achievement Estimation**: Uses fuzzy logic to estimate goal achievement based on goal completion accuracy and time spent on the app.
+- **Goal Achievement Estimation**: Use fuzzy logic to estimate goal achievement based on goal completion accuracy and time spent on the app.
-- **Virtual Project Manager Chat**: Interact with a virtual project manager to get advice, sentiment analysis of your input, and data-driven suggestions.
+- **Virtual Project Manager Chat**: Interact with a virtual project manager for advice, sentiment analysis, and data-driven suggestions.
 - **Export to PDF**: Export performance data and analysis to a PDF report.

 ## Installation